The Mathematics of Tie Knots

 \section{Knot type data}

 We took each of Fink and Mao's 85 tie sequences, created the corresponding tie knot, and found the knot type\footnote{Fink and Mao \cite{finkmao} listed the knot type for some tie sequences, but not all 85.}.
-Each tie knot was checked by each co-author, often several times.
+A tedious, but straightforward check verifies each knot type.
 For small crossing knots, we classified the knot type by hand using knot tables (see for instance \cite{adams, liv, Rolf}).
 For the higher crossing knots (that were more complex), we used the Knot Identification Tool \cite{KIT}.
 A complete list of the tie knots and their corresponding knot type can be found in Appendix~\ref{appendix:data}.
 The list is ordered by knot type, then by the Fink and Mao numbering (1--85).
 We have summarized the data from the list below.

 We found 27 different knot types.
 Table~\ref{tab:table1} lists all of the knot types that appear for a particuar number of tie moves.
 As expected, as the number of tie moves increases, the number of crossings in the tie knot diagrams increases, and so the number of knot types increases.
 We also see that a particular knot type can be made with different numbers of tie moves.
 For example, the $3_1$ trefoil knot can be made from tie sequences with 4, 7, 8, or 9 tie moves.